etn-ccis/blui-angular-component-library/react/docs/UserMenu.md

-# User Menu
+# UserMenu
-The User Menu is an Avatar that opens a Menu when clicked.
+The UserMenu is an Avatar that opens a Menu when clicked.
-The User Menu typically appears in a corner of an application and indicates who is logged in.
+The UserMenu typically appears in a corner of an application and indicates who is logged in.

-The Avatar that appears in the User Menu can appear as text, icon, or image.
+The Avatar that appears in the UserMenu can appear as text, icon, or image.

 The Menu that opens when the Avatar is clicked can be populated by passing in the `menuGroups` prop, or by providing a child node.
-If a child node is passed to the User Menu, the content will render inside a Menu.
+If a child node is passed to the UserMenu, the content will render inside a Menu.

 ## Usage
 ```